Duration: Meets one weekend per month for 10 months.

 Cost: $2000 with a deposit of $250.
 There are only 12 spots available in this class.

-The Ethnobotany Immersion Course has been a dream of ours for years now and we couldn't be more excited to begin our fifth class here at Raven's Roots.
+The Ethnobotany Immersion Course has been a dream of ours for years now and we couldn't be more excited to begin our sixth class here at Raven's Roots.
 Our passion for plants, harvesting ethics, perennial food crops, utilitarian plant uses and natural medicines specifically, have driven us to spend countless hours in the field studying both Washington's native and naturalized plants and trees.
 Not just where to find them but how to mimic the natural systems which they grow in so they can be cultivated successfully in a home-scale permaculture system.